-The 2016 Olympics are past us along with its inspirational display of athletics and human physical achievement.
+The Olympics are considered a display of peak athletic performance.
+The best athletes collect to compete on snow, turf, ice, grass, court, and track.
+It's an inspirational display of athletics and human physical achievement.
 As with any intense activity (including bagpiping), Olympic athletes suffer through the same mental barriers when trying to stay motivated, keep improving, and attain personal goals.

-As the summer piping season winds down, it can be hard to stay motivated and active through the fall and winter.
+In "off periods," it can be hard to stay motivated and active.
 Here are several Olympic-level ways that elite athletes bust through those moments that get in the way of motivation and progress, ways that apply to musical pursuits such as Highland bagpiping as well.

 Rational Thinking and Self-Talk